A scientist makes a difficult choice.

 It gave it to him.

-Garth, almost not believing what he was about to try, but not worried particularly about the fact that he had never flown anything more complicated than a kite, managed to aim the shuttle at Prospero and fired the engines.
-They fired for less than five seconds before they cut out for lack of fuel.
+Garth, almost not believing what he was about to try, but not worried particularly about the fact that he had never flown anything more complicated than a kite, managed to aim the shuttle at Prospero and fire the engines.
+They pressed him back into his seat for less than five seconds before they cut out for lack of fuel.

-The shuttle was just entering the outer fringes of detectable Prosperan atmosphere when the TingKlap torpedo jammed itself up the craft’s tubes and exploded, ripping the shuttle into thousands of pieces, not one of which was larger than a man’s clenched fist.
+A few minutes later the shuttle was just entering the outer fringes of detectable Prosperan atmosphere when the TingKlap torpedo jammed itself up the craft’s propulsion tubes and exploded, ripping the shuttle into thousands of pieces, not one of which was larger than a man’s clenched fist.